ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities_advanced.md

     end
     ```

-11. So, we've added functions for how to make the camera change zoom amounts, but we still need to pull all of this together to connect our functions to the built-in events of CORE equipment and player events.
+11. So, we've added functions for how to make the camera change zoom amounts, but we still need to pull all of this together to connect our functions to the built-in events of Core equipment and player events.

     1. We're going to start with making the `OnEquipped()` function that we are calling already in the Tick function we first wrote.